 - 3 cups cold water

-- 1 tablespoon olive oil, or any other oil of choice, butter, ghee
+- 1 tablespoon canola, grapeseed, avocado, peanut oil, or ghee

 - 2 whole cloves